 FIGURE 5 Effects of 2.5-year average regional sea surface temperature (SST; over boxes 2–10 in Figure 1) and current-season upwelling intensity (average June-September SST-derived UPW index in box 4) on July–September and October–March catches.
 As the upwelling index reflects the difference between offshore and nearshore SST, positive values indicate that coastal surface waters are colder than offshore waters.
 The more positive the difference, the stronger the upwelling intensity.

-FIGURE 6 Fitted versus observed catches obtained with models with and without the 2.5-year average sea surface temperature (SST) included as a covariate.
+FIGURE 6 Predicted versus observed catches obtained with models with and without the 2.5-year average sea surface temperature (SST) included as a covariate.
 The lines indicate a perfect prediction where observed catch equals the predicted catch.
-Values above the line are cases where the prediction was too high and values below the line are cases where the prediction was too low. a) July–September catch, modeled with only the prior-season October–March catch as a covariate: St=s(Nt-1)+ϵt. b) July–September catch, modeled with the prior-season October–March catch and 2.5-year average SST: St=s(Nt-1)+s(Vt)+ϵt. c) October–March catch, modeled with the prior-season October–March catch and two prior seasons of the July–September catch: Nt=s(Nt-1)+s(St-2)+ϵt. d) October–March, modeled as in c with the addition of the 2.5-year average SST (V): Nt=s(Nt-1)+s(St-2)+s(Vt)+ϵt.
-RMSE, root mean squared error.
+The value to be predicted as left out in the model fitting.
+Values above the line are cases where the prediction was too high and values below the line are cases where the prediction was too low. a) July–September catch, modeled with only the prior-season October–March catch as a covariate. b) July–September catch, modeled with the prior-season October–March catch and 2.5-year average SST. c) October–March catch, modeled with the prior-season October–March catch only. d) October–March, modeled as in c with the addition of the 2.5-year average SST.
+LOOCV RMSE, leave one out root mean squared prediction error.

-FIGURE 7 Effect sizes and error sizes for dynamic linear models of October-May catch 1956-2015 using the 2.5-year average DMI and June-July precipitation over land as covariates with a time-varying effect size.
-The models were fit to the residuals of the simpler base model (with only prior October-May catch as a covariate) fit to the whole time series.
-The covariates were z-scored (mean removed and standardized to variance of 1). a) Effect size. b) RMSE computed on a 10-year sliding window with a 10% trim (remove the most extreme error).
-The trim prevented one error from dominating the 10-year window. d) Median absolute error computed on a 10-year sliding window.
+FIGURE 7 Model fit over 10-year windows for dynamic linear models of October-March catch 1956-2015 using the 2.5-year average DMI and June-July precipitation over land as covariates.
+These models allowed the covariate model to evolve over time.
+The models were fit to the residuals of the simpler base model (with only prior October-March catch as a covariate) with the 1994 residual was removed.
+The covariates were z-scored (mean removed and standardized to variance of 1) and included as a third-order polynomial to allow a non-linear effect.
+The plot shows the RMSE computed on a 10-year sliding window.

 TABLE 2 Best-performing GAM models for the July–September (St) and October–March (Nt) catches.
 M is the base models with only prior catch as covariates.
 To the base models, the environmental covariates are added. ns-SST is nearshore (0-80km) and r-SST is regional (0-160km).
 The full set of nested covariate models and tests are given in the appendices.